UniversityofBrighton/2023-fair-multidimensional-media/learners/setup.md

 ## Data Sets
-Data will be produced during the workshop, so you will mostly need access to a web browswer and some space in your computer to store the data.
+Data will be produced during the workshop, so you will mostly need access to a web broswer and some space in your computer to store the data.
 <!--
 FIXME: place any data you want learners to use in `episodes/data` and then use